ABOUT

 EARLY YEARS

-The carnival began in the 1920s or 1930s as a parade through the town, featuring decorated floats, marching bands, and entertainers.
+The carnival began in the 1920sas a parade through the town, featuring decorated floats, marching bands, and entertainers.
 Its primary goal was to raise funds for local charities, and this remains a core purpose of the carnival to this day.

 WORLD WAR II